Ecogenomics/api.gtdb.ecogenomic.org/README.md

 This will ensure that the FastANI database is up to date on disk (i.e. has downloaded all new genomes).

+They are stored on a mounted volume at `/mnt/ncbi-genomes/ncbi` on the website VM.
+The index of those genomes are stored in the `fastani` database, in the `genome` table, they must be present in that table for FastANI to recognise the genome.

 This is done by running the following script within the context of the container:

 ```shell